 So the other day I Googled “Explain Twitter to me” and the amount of information explaining Twitter is almost as confusing as Twitter itself.
 I figured it was high time I joined the rest of the World in the 21st Century, because apparently everyone and their mother (well, at least my Mother and, even more embarrassing, my Grandfather) are on Twitter.

 Mastering the Twitterverse (can you say that?!) is one of my goals for 2014.
 I’m sure you are all rolling your eyes out there but this is a serious issue.
-I’ve thought about creating an account numerous times but then I get overwhelmed by all those hashtags, which I still want to call “pound symbols”, and @’s.
+I’ve thought about creating an account numerous times but I feel overwhelmed when I see the hashtags, which I still want to call “pound symbols”, and @’s.

 The whole site may as well be written in Wingdings.